How to Find the Best Workout Shoes for Flat Feet

 If you have flat feet, any old shoe just won't do—especially for your workouts.
 Here's how to buy the best sneakers and running shoes for flat feet.

 If you're a fitness addict, you can probably relate: You order a new pair of shoes that look soooo cute online, but just a few minutes into HIIT class, they're squeezing and cramping your toes or causing your heels to ache.

 While this online shopping fail is super relatable, it likely speaks to you especially if you have flat feet-which is about 8 percent of U.S. adults, according to a 2012 survey by the Institute for Preventative Foot Health.

 But what are flat feet, exactly, and what does that mean for your fitness (and shoe shopping) routine?
-Here, expert tips for dealing with flat feet, plus which sneakers are your best bets for happy arches.
+Here, expert tips for dealing with them, plus which running shoes for flat feet are your best bet for happy arches.

 What Are Flat Feet, Anyway?

 A "normal" foot has a medium-to-high arch and an imprint of the heel and ball of the foot.
 (An imprint is basically what would show up if you dipped the bottom of your foot in paint and then made a footprint on the floor.)
 Flat feet overpronate (when your foot rolls inward) and have a very low arch with a full imprint.